 If you are already sociable on LinkedIn and create great content and do a lot of liking and commenting on others’ posts, chances are sooner or later you’ll be invited to a pod.
 Then you can try it out, and if it’s a good fit, stay in it.

-If you want to be a bit more proactive about it, post that you’re looking to join an engagement pod, and see if any of your connections knows of a good one.
+If you want to be more proactive about it, post that you’re looking to join an engagement pod, and see if any of your connections knows of a good one.

 Now here’s the thing…the quality of an engagement pod is all about who’s in it.
 Let’s take a step back for a moment and look at how getting attention on LinkedIn works to understand what type of people you want to be in a pod with.